ttoivone/mediacapture-extensions/face-detection-explainer.md

 * The description of faces in frames should extend the [VideoFrameMetadata](https://www.w3.org/TR/webcodecs/#dictdef-videoframemetadata) and the description can be supplemented or replaced by Web applications.

-* Face detection API should return information on detected faces and landmark as available on current platform APIs.
+* Face detection API should return information on detected faces and landmarks as available on current platform APIs.
 For faces it should return bounding box and for landmarks the center point of the landmarks.

 * Face descriptions should allow face tracking but not face recognizion or correlation of faces between different sources.